UMCUGenetics/ONCODE_MC/deep_learning_1/README.md

 # Deep Learning I.

-This session will explore clustering.
-The exercises start from a beginners level with explanations, and continue to more advanced exercises.
-You can start wherever you want based on your expertise level.

 ## Quick Start Guide

 1. First you need to mount the shared GDrive dataset before we load the files.